rwth-acis/mobsos-community-analytics/RESTAPI/README.md

 4. db.dbType_*databasename*=*type of database*, currently either DB2 or MySQL
 5. db.dburl_*databasename*=*database url*, format: database server:port:database name on server

+Execute following command in command line

     ant all

+## Deployment
+Navigate to mobsos-community-analytics/RESTAPI/bin and execute the following

+	start_network.bat/sh

+The URL of the API is shown above the dashed line